our donors

 Ronald & Edith

 Harry Bonner was pastor of the church they chose as their church home, Wenatchee Valley Baptist Church.
 He took them under his wing and treated them as if they were his children.
 He put them to work in the church and encouraged them to attend associational and state convention meetings.
-Wilbur went on the Board of Directors of the Northwest Baptist Foundation and served about 15 years, four of those as President.[1]
+Wilbur joined the Foundation Board of Directors and served about 15 years, four of those as President.[1]
+Frankie served her church as a Children's and Youth Ministries Leader and later in Senior Ministries.[2]

 The estate of Arne and Lila contributed to the building fund at First Baptist Church Sequim, WA.